craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Minute Snare
-> A small visually incomprehensible machine
+> A small, visually incomprehensible machine composed of tubes and wires of copper and brass.
+A light blinks upon the surface.

-...
+While the Snare is ready, you may spend a Full Action to active it.
+When you do, the Snare creates a 15 foot radius sphere around itself.
+Creatures within the radius experience up to 10

 **Ingredients**;
 - XXX